pantheon-systems/documentation/source/content/advanced-global-cdn.md

   See every request to your website, whether or not the content was cached.
 Full CDN edge logs combine the server logs with logs from the edge to provide a complete picture of your traffic.

-### Modify Headers at the Edge
+### Modify and Filter Headers at the Edge

-  Change request and response headers before your application starts up to create, add, delete, or update parts of your request.
+  Change or filter request and response headers before your application starts up to create, add, delete, or update parts of your request and apply custom rules.

 ### Edge Redirects

-  Reduce requests on your CMS by moving page redirects to the edge.
+  Reduce requests to your CMS by moving page redirects to the edge.

-### Domain masking and reverse Proxy
+### Domain Masking and Reverse Proxy

-- Domain masking: run multiple Pantheon or non-Pantheon applications behind a single domain, using different URL paths
+- Domain masking: run multiple Pantheon or non-Pantheon applications behind a single domain, using different URL paths.
-- [Reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy): serve content from another service (eg. S3) seamlessly from your application.
+- Reverse proxy: serve content from another service (eg. S3) seamlessly from your application.

-### Enterprise blue/green deployment support
+### Enterprise Blue/Green Deployment Support

 Support for blue/green deployment<Popover title="Blue/Green Deployment" content="With a blue/green deployment strategy, the new version of your application is released alongside the current version.
-After you conduct appropriate tests, traffic is switched to the new version." /> CI/CD processes that enable continuous testing and deployment and/or always ready disaster recovery.
+After you conduct appropriate tests, traffic is switched to the new version." /> CI/CD processes that enable continuous testing and deployment workflows and always ready disaster recovery.

 ### Additional Features from WAF/IO

 - Efficient <abbr title="Image Optimization">IO</abbr> at the edge

- With **Image Optimization** images render quickly from the edge offloading work from your servers and adding resilience to your site.
+ With **Image Optimization (IO)** images render quickly from the edge offloading work from your servers and adding resilience to your site.
 IO supports a number of formats including animated GIFs.

 - Layer 7/Enterprise DDoS protection & mitigation

- Application-layer (OSI layer 7) protection simplifies event monitoring and mitigation without requiring changes that introduce latency.
+ Application-layer (OSI Layer 7) protection simplifies event monitoring and mitigation without requiring changes that introduce latency.

 - OWASP & WAF rules for Drupal/WordPress